deis/workflow/src/installing-workflow/index.md

 $ kubectl --namespace=deis get pods
 ```

-Depending on the order in which the Workflow components start, you may see a few components restart.
-This is common during the installation process, if a component's dependencies are not yet available the component will exit and Kubernetes will automatically restart the containers.
+Depending on the order in which the Workflow components initialize, some pods may restart.
+This is common during the
+installation: if a component's dependencies are not yet available, that component will exit and Kubernetes will
+automatically restart it.

 Here, you can see that controller, builder and registry all took a few loops before there were able to start:
 ```